Sparkierkan7/more_explosives_mod/README.md

   - Fuse: extends length of fuse by 5 ticks.
   - Shears (Wont get consumed): removes 5 ticks from fuse.
   - Redstone: makes it so the bomb will start ticking after it has hit the ground.

+Incendiary Pack:
+  - Fuse: extends length of fuse by 5 ticks.
+  - Shears (Wont get consumed): removes 5 ticks from fuse.
+  - Redstone: makes it so the bomb will start ticking after it has hit the ground.

 # Planned Features